-Mt Cook Heliski delivers New Zealand’s most spectacular ski and snowboard experience amid the highest peaks in the country.
-This is huge high alpine terrain to rival anywhere, so no wonder people come from all over to ride it.
+Mt Cook Heliski delivers New Zealand’s most spectacular ski and snowboard experience, amid the highest peaks in the country.
+This is huge high alpine terrain to rival anywhere!
+No wonder people come from all over to ride it.

-SAVE 10% on New Zealand’s best heliski / heliboard experience just by by using the promo code ‘action’ when booking direct with Mt Cook Heliski here save over $NZD 115 per person for a day heliski package or over $NZD 156 per person doing the ex-Queenstown or ex-Wanaka package!
+SAVE 10% on New Zealand’s best heliski / heliboard experience just by by using the promo code ‘snow action’ when booking direct with Mt Cook Heliski here save over $NZD 119 per person for a day heliski package!

 Aoraki /Mt Cook is the ever present pinnacle, at 3724m, but there are nearly 19 summits over 3,000m in the National Park, every one in New Zealand in fact except for Mt Aspiring further south.